 |Save = RM 234||monthly|

 From the table depicted above, Adam can save roughly RM234 monthly.
 By converting that to 12 months, he can save RM2,808 by doing debt consolidation.
-If you are a civil servant, it is worth it to take up Co-op Bank Pertama Personal Loan that is currently offering a promotional interest rate of 2.75% p.a. for the first 3 years.
+If you are a civil servant, it is worth it to take up Co-op Bank Pertama Personal Loan that is currently offering a promotional interest rate of 2.69% p.a. for the first 3 years.
 Moreover, a fixed-rate personal loan is ideal for budgeting and monitoring purposes.
-You know exactly the amount you need to set aside to pay the lighter monthly loan repayment every due date.
+You know exactly the amount you need to set aside to pay the monthly loan repayment on every due date.
 The lower interest rate is the primary reason why you should opt for debt consolidation.

 However, do not expect all lenders to apply uniform rates.
-Sometimes the rate will depend on the borrower’s credit score.
+Sometimes the rate will also depend on the borrower’s credit score.
 If getting lower rates is improbable, defer your plan.
 It defeats the purpose of consolidating debts.
 You will be creating more debt than solving your problem.
 In the meantime, improve your payment habits until you can find a suitable personal loan provider.

 3. Know the processing costs, fees and hidden charges

 Do not be misled by lenders that guarantee the lowest rates and most convenient payment periods.
 Know the details of the personal loan such as processing fees and related charges.
 Also, check if there are any hidden charges.
 If the lender’s offer seems too good to be true like 0% interest rate or 100% guaranteed loan approval, then most likely you are dealing with a scammer.
-Protect yourself by knowing these common warning signs of personal loan scam.
+Protect yourself by knowing these common warning signs of a personal loan scam.